 Healthy body-mind interaction

 There is a strong connection between mind and body.
 What goes in the mind usually manifests in the body and the other way around.
-Summer camps can assist in a healthy mind and body, battling things like myopia, asthma, obesity, and feelings of accomplishment.
+Summer camps can assist in with mental health providing a healthy mind and body, battling things like myopia, asthma, obesity, and feelings of accomplishment.

 With increasingly more children suffering from obesity, it’s imperative that children engage in at least one hour of physical activity per day.
 And, summer camps seem to be the perfect fit.